Lugs & Connectors

 The main components of a TNS (TN-S) earthing system include:

-1. Earth conductor: This is a conductor (usually made of copper or aluminium) that is used to connect the electrical installation to the ground.
-In a TNS earthing system, the earth conductor (S) is connected to a metallic structure (such as a metal water pipe or metal rod) that is buried in the ground.
+1. Earth conductor: This conductor (usually made of copper or aluminium) connects the electrical installation to the ground.
+In a TNS earthing system, the system connects the earth conductor (S) to a metallic structure (such as a metal water pipe or metal rod) buried in the ground.

-2. Neutral conductor: This is a conductor (usually made of copper or aluminium) that is used to connect the electrical installation to the neutral point of the electrical supply.
-In a TNS earthing system, the neutral conductor (N) is connected to the electrical supply.
+2. Neutral conductor: This conductor (usually made of copper or aluminium) connects the electrical installation to the neutral point of the electrical supply.
+In a TNS earthing system, the system connects the neutral conductor (N) to the electrical supply.

-3. Live conductor: This is a conductor (usually made of copper or aluminium) that is used to carry electrical current from the electrical supply to the electrical installation.
-In a TNS earthing system, the live conductor (T) is connected to the electrical installation.
+3. Live conductor: This conductor (usually made of copper or aluminium) carries electrical current from the electrical supply to the electrical installation.
+In a TNS earthing system, the system connects the live conductor (T) to the electrical installation.

-4. Earthing electrode: This is a metallic structure (such as a metal rod or water pipe) that is buried in the ground and used to provide a low-resistance connection to the earth.
-In a TNS earthing system, the earth conductor (S) is connected to the earthing electrode.
+4. Earthing electrode: This metallic structure (such as a metal rod or water pipe) is buried in the ground to provide a low-resistance connection to the earth.
+In a TNS earthing system, the system connects the earth conductor (S) to the earthing electrode.

-5. Protective devices: These are devices (such as circuit breakers or fuses) that are used to protect the electrical installation from overcurrent or short circuit conditions.
+5. Protective devices: These devices (such as circuit breakers or fuses) protect the electrical installation from overcurrent or short circuit conditions.

-6. Wiring: This is the conductor (usually made of copper or aluminium) that is used to connect the various components of the electrical installation.
+6. Wiring: This conductor (usually made of copper or aluminium) connects the various components of the electrical installation.

 TNS Earthing Installed in a Building/Structure